malfell/rosediem/README.md

 Path | Component | Purpose
 ----- | ---------- | ------------------|
 / | | Home Page
-/register | | Form for regsistering user
+/register | | Form for registering user
 /login | | Form for logging in
 /rules | | Page for rules